Do you want to learn the parts of the body in Spanish fast? Break a leg 🤞

 - Marathi — 99 million speakers

 Equally as interesting is the distribution of the most popular language in every country.
 As you can see, due to the past colonial influence of the British Empire, English is spread all around the globe, whereas Chinese is rather concentrated in Asia.

 Speak a new language in just 10 minutes a day

 Do you want to become fluent fast?
 With Mondly, the award-winning language learning app, you’ll speak any language from day 1.
 It’s fun, easy and efficient.
 Quick Daily Lessons.
 5 minutes a day.
-It’s so entertaining, you’ll become addicted.
+It’s so entertaining you’ll become addicted.
 The best part?
-You’ll speak like a native in no time.
+You’ll be fluent in no time.

 Start using Mondly for free on your computer or tablet or, better yet, download the Mondly app on your iOS or Android device and learn Spanish, French, German and more anytime, anywhere.

 Get Mondly now and speak any language like you never dreamed you would!